BROOKELAB/Influenza-virus-DI-identification-pipeline/README.md

   <i>perl  CreateMatrix_DI_VarDepth.pl -d outputdir -o outputfile.tsv -f 1 -m 5 </i>

 Where <i> -m 5 </i> is a fixed read support value of 5

+#LICENSE

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>

+#CITATIONS